 Standard Lists and VEN

-CME has over 30 years experience in medical distribution.
-We have witnessed first hand how a few little oversights can make a major impact on the functional readiness of that new piece of equipment and the day to day operations of your healthcare facility.
+We at CME Corp have witnessed firsthand how a few little oversights can make a major impact on the functional readiness of that new piece of equipment and the day to day operations of your healthcare facility.
 We can provide the essential supplies, accessories and equipment you need to effectively treat patients without delay or interruption.